nuwuxian/RL-state_mask/README.md

 - Extensive-form games contain the following four games: Connect 4, Tic-Tac-Toe, Breakthrough, and DouDizhu.
 The first three belongs to perfect-information games while the last is a imperfect-information game.

 ### Training
-- To run all the code, please refer to the readme in the corresponding subfolder.
+- To run all the code, please refer to the code in the corresponding subfolder.